 Nagaenthran was assessed by psychiatrists to possess an IQ of 69, a level of intelligence indicative of learning disability.

 As Human Rights Watch notes, ‘an I.Q. in the 60 to 70 range is approximately the scholastic equivalent to the third grade.'(See George S. Baroff, Mental Retardation: Nature, Cause and Management, 3rd ed.(Philadelphia, Pa.: Brunner-Routledge, 1999).
 The Death Penalty and Offenders with Mental Retardation | HRW.

-To put it bluntly, Nagaenthran could be said to possesses the mental age of a child between the ages of 9 to 12 years NHSGGC : Severity of Learning Disabilities , yet he has been adjudged by the State to possess the culpable mental state of an adult deserving the death penalty for drug trafficking.
+To put it bluntly, Nagaenthran could have possessed the mental age of a child between the ages of 9 to 12 years NHSGGC : Severity of Learning Disabilities , yet he had been adjudged by the State to possess the culpable mental state of an adult deserving the death penalty for drug trafficking.

 A psychiatrist who assessed Nagaenthran‘s mental state, Dr. Ung Eng Khean, testified in court that ”Nagaenthran suffered from “an abnormality of mind at the time of his arrest, namely:

 Severe Alcohol Use Disorder, Severe Attention Deficit Hyperactivity Disorder (ADHD), Combined Type and Borderline Intellectual Functioning/Mild Intellectual Disability”.
 Statement on the Imminent Execution of Nagaenthran K Dharmalingam – Transformative Justice Collective

 Amnesty International further noted: